belle2/basf2/framework/doc/installation-tools.rst

     $ tools/prepare_belle2.sh

-to make sure that all software requirements for installing the Belle 2 Software are met on your Machine.
+to make sure that all software requirements for installing the Belle II Software are met on your Machine.

 .. note:: This will require root permissions